 On the other hand, Hv is the component which is independently Rayleigh distributed, i.e., i.i.d. (independent and identically distributed) channel.
 In the close proximity transmission, transmitting antenna and receiving antenna are located in the same scattering environment unlike wireless LANs or mobile communications, and the element spacing is more than half a wavelength.
 Hence the MIMO channel model assumes that the multipath component is independently Rayleigh-distributed.

-Other tap for multi-path is expressed in the same form as for SISO.
+Other tap for multi-path in the first cluster is expressed in the same form as for SISO.